 As someone who practices Indian and Mayan medicine, I suppose I have to say that I am in the business of healing.
 It’s taken me a long time to become comfortable with using the word ‘healing’ in connection with my work.
 To me healing implies that there is some sort of magic involved, some immediate wizardry to be done on my part.
 What I’ve discovered is that the most powerful form of natural healing is slow and steady change made day to day – and I can get behind that, even if it’s a hard sell sometimes.

 Along with running an online business, I am also a panchakarma therapist here in Vermont.
 Panchakarma is a traditional deep cleansing technique used in Ayurveda (Indian Medicine.)
-This practice is short, sweet and deep, involving fasting, massage, enemas, purging, even therapeutic vomiting.
+This practice is short, sweet, and deep, involving fasting, massage, enemas, purging, and even therapeutic vomiting.
 These deep cleansing practices are pretty dramatic – and though it does create a sudden change of circumstance in our clients, it’s not right for everyone, nor is it really sustainable.
 I mean, if you’re fasting, taking medicinal enemas, and doing castor oil purgation – you’re literally going to get explosive results.
 And of course this is going to feel powerful.
-But if you go home and immediately go back to your old life and habits, is it lasting change?
+But if you go home and immediately go back to your old life and habits, is it a lasting change?
 Is this permanent healing?

 In my personal business as an Ayurvedic Practitioner, the reality is that I am an educator.
 I teach online courses about Ayurveda for healing stubborn digestive complaints and women’s fertility issues.
 My courses are about ten weeks long, and when I work 1-on-1 with clients, it’s for a minimum of 3 months.
-The crux of healing with Ayurveda is found in preventative medicine and self care practices.
+The crux of healing with Ayurveda is found in preventative medicine and self-care practices.
 Learning these and their context (oh so important), as well as incorporating them into your life is not a quick fix.
 That’s why I work with individuals over a longer period of time than most practitioners.
-I like to say that I am involved in a more practical magic – in this case, it is slow and steady change, over time, that equals healed.
+I like to say that I am involved in more practical magic – in this case, it is slow and steady change, over time, that equals healed.

 Slow and steady can be a hard sell when you’re not feeling well, but this is the kind of healing that sticks around for a lifetime.
 It’s not just that seemingly magical quick fix – whether natural (panchakarma) or conventional (surgery, etc).
-This kind of work is for people who are ready to be an active participant in their healing process – to take responsibility for the decisions they make day to day, changing bad habits (like not getting enough sleep, or eating junk food, or bogging down their liver with synthetic hormones or drugs) and adopting better ones.
+This kind of work is for people who are ready to be an active participant in their healing process – to take responsibility for the decisions they make day to day, changing bad habits (like not getting enough sleep, eating junk food, or bogging down their liver with synthetic hormones or drugs) and adopting better ones.

 My students’ healing is not usually showy or dramatic.
-It sneaks up on us, and does it’s work behind the scenes while we’re not looking.
+It sneaks up on us and does its work behind the scenes while we’re not looking.
 When I first take on a new client, their digestive troubles may be as ‘simple’ as chronic constipation, or gas pain every afternoon.
-Not perhaps life-threatening, but interfering with day to day activities.
+Not perhaps life-threatening, but interfering with day-to-day activities.

 Often, after a session or two, those things are cleared up with personally-tailored diet and lifestyle changes.
 The body is incredibly resilient.
 At our next meeting, when I ask them about their digestion, it’s like they have almost forgotten they had that issue to begin with.
 Forgotten about the daily pain and discomfort they were having.
 Once they start feeling better, it’s like they ‘forget’ how awful they had previously felt.

-Perhaps this is why natural medicine is gaining strength recently – we’re ready to take charge of our well-being, we’re ready for the real deal.
+Perhaps this is why natural medicine is gaining strength recently – we’re ready to take charge of our well-being, and we’re ready for the real deal.